dcunited001/te-xel-io/app/posts/2015-11-21-neural-networks-and-spider-brains.md

 These layers encode progressively higher order information as they begin to correlate input to learned
 phenomena:

-- static objects
+- Static objects
-- static object types
+- Static object types
-- objects in motion
+- Objects in motion
-- motion patterns of currently observed objects
+- Motion patterns of currently observed objects
-- patterns of object types in motion
+- Patterns of motion of known object-types

+### Quantum Clarification

-Basically, these neural networks will repeatedly *differentiate* and *statistically* both the input data and aggregate data.
+Basically, these neural networks will repeatedly *differentiate* and *statistically operate upon* both the input data and aggregate data.
 This process is not digital.
 It's not analog.
+It's chemical.
+And possibly quantum -- in the physics sense, as well as the countable sense.

+Ion size & charge are significant.
+In human neurons, neurons work with mostly 4 ions: Sodium, Magnesium, Potassium and Calcium.
+If you're familiar with the periodic table, you'll notice that these for ions can be laid out in a two by two grid, distinguished by ion size and charge.
+Sodium and Potassium ions both have +1 charge, whereas Magnesium and Calcium both have +2 charge.
+In digital electronic, circuits can carry only electrons, with a -1 charge.

+So already, we may have a phenomenon that is quantum in the quantum computing sense.
+And even though it may appear that electrical charge carries signals in the brain, if you look at a much lower level, i believe you'll find that these electrical discharges are like aggregate sums of the +1 and +2 charges.
+It would be impossible to completely decode these signals without observing how the ions are flowing in neurons.

+Furthermore, these charge potentials are created by +1 and +2 ions flowing in and out of neurons through *voltage-gated* ion channels, as well as other ion channels.
+These ion channels are often mediated by neurotransmitters.
+These channels are specific to ion size: that is, an opening for Magnesium or Sodium ions, may have a voltage differential that *could* pull Potassium and Calcium ions across, if they were just small enough to fit through the opening.
+The ions would need to be locally available as well.

+The point is that, in addition to charge, ion size must have some kind of significance.
+So, AFAIK -- and this is where my specific knowledge of the subject may fail me -- ion channels for Potassium and Calcium, from Periodic Table Row 4, would likely also allow the Row 4 elements
+Sodium and Magnesium to pass.

-It's chemical -- and possibly quantum, in the physics sense.
-Because these information manipulation processes are encoded in this way, they are orders of magnitude more efficent than similar algorithms on digital computers.
+So therefore, when ion size is considered with ion charge, *it would seem* that, instead of electrons encoding a binary value as seen in digital electronics -- they are the aggregate result of a more complicated encoding scheme.
+And because these information manipulation processes are encoded in this way -- where electric charges are more than binary and due to the stochastic mechanisms of the local space under which these ions operate -- that neural circuits are orders of magnitude more efficent than similar algorithms on digital computers.

 This input data and aggregated data is continuously recombinated.
 Inferences are backpropagated through the neural nets